What you don’t know can hurt you.

 Think about who you help, how you help them, and why they should care.
 Write it down.
-It will become the foundation for your brand building activities going forward.
+It will become the foundation for everything you do going forward.

 Step 2: Spy on Competitors

 You can learn a lot from the other companies in your industry—what to do and what not to do.
-Pay attention to who they are targeting and the benefits they communicate.
+Pay attention to who they’re targeting and the benefit claims they make.

-Avoid copying too much.
-Remember, if you’re doing it the way everyone else is doing it, you’re doing it wrong.
+Don’t copy too much.
+Remember, if you are doing it the way everyone else is doing it, you are doing it wrong.

 Step 3: Identify Your Ideal Customer

-What type of customer do you enjoy working with the most?
+What type of people do you enjoy working with the most?

-I understand there is pressure to make sales.
+I understand the pressure to make sales.
 But after you have identified your ideal customer, it will be easier to attract more of them.
-Doing this over time will gradually weed out the people who don’t fit your ideal customer profile.
+Over time, focusing on them will gradually weed out the people who don’t fit your ideal customer profile.

 Get specific.
-The more details you have about your ideal customer, the easier it will be to qualify them and connect with them.
+The more details you have about them, the easier it will be to qualify them and connect with them.

 Step 4: Create Your Brand Message

-Use the information you gathered in Step 2 to create a unique promise.
-What can you deliver that no one else can?
+Use the information you gathered in Step 2 to construct a unique promise.
+Can you deliver something no one else can?

-This may be challenging at first but that is a normal part of the process.
-Most businesses in the same category offer many of the same features and benefits.
-This is why companies end up sending the same generic marketing messages to everyone.
+This may be challenging at first, but that is the point.
+Most businesses in the same category offer the same features and benefits.
+As a result, they end up sending the same generic marketing messages to everyone.

-Also, be sure to use your ideal customer profile when creating your brand message.
-Using what you discovered about them in Step 3 will help you create a message that speaks to them loud and clear.
+Refer to your ideal customer profile when creating your brand message.
+Then, take what you discovered about them in Step 3 and use it to make a message that speaks to them loud and clear.

-One thing to keep in mind is that your brand message will continue to evolve over time.
-The simplest changes or tweaks in your message can have profound results.
-Don’t get discouraged if it takes a while to get your message down or if you have to change it frequently.
+One thing to keep in mind is that your brand message may evolve.
+The most straightforward changes or tweaks in your message can have profound results.
+So don’t get discouraged if it takes a while to develop a strong message.

 Step 5: Tell It to the World

-Stay true to your brand identity.
-Make sure your marketing, advertising, sales, and service processes align with it.
-Don’t get bored or complacent with repeating yourself.
-Most people will be hearing your message for the very first time.
+Don’t get bored or complacent with repeating your brand message.
+Most people will be hearing it for the very first time.

-Branding is the foundation for your business’s present and future.
-Avoid the brand building mistakes I wrote about above.
-Use the steps I have provided to create a powerful brand that will help you stand out, get noticed, and win more sales.
+Branding is the foundation for your business’s present and future success.
+Avoid the brand-building mistakes your competitors are making.
+Instead, use the framework I have provided to create a powerful brand that will help you stand out and win more sales.